pmeenan/usbmux_python/README.md

 # usbmux_python
 Python interface for USBMux packaged as a pip module.
+This is just a repackaging of the original (unmaintained) usbmux.py that was part of the tcprelay sample in the original libusbmuxd project.